The Benefits of Reishi Mushrooms

 Woman calm and happy

 Reishi mushrooms might also help provide a bit of calm as one animal study demonstrated that polysaccharides from Reishi conferred anti-depressant and anti-anxiety benefits in rats.
+These mushrooms are trusted to provide calm and alleviate stress since they interact with the GABA receptors in the brain in a way that can induce relaxation.

 But in a different limited study results were more mixed.